ungoogled-software/ungoogled-chromium-binaries/README.md

 When creating new pages or adding new versions, use an existing version as a template to follow.
 If you have questions or suggestions, please create an Issue.

+### Updating the website

-Use `utilities/github_release_helper.py` to generate Markdown with the correct URLs to binaries.
+Use `utilities/platform_ini_generator.py` to generate INI file content with the correct URLs to binaries.
+Redirect the standard output to an `.ini` file in the `config/platforms` directory with the corresponding tag version.
 Pass in `--help` for usage information.

+When finished with updating the website, run `utilities/site_generator.py`.
+There are no arguments